TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/litecoin-rpc.md

     "id": 1,
     "jsonrpc": "2.0",
     "result": {
-        "tx_id": "f007551f169722ce74104d6673bd46ce193c624b8550889526d1b93820d725f7"
+        "txid": "f007551f169722ce74104d6673bd46ce193c624b8550889526d1b93820d725f7"
     }
 }
 ```

 ## getAccountAddresses
-This method is used to find all addresses with unspent transaction outputs (UTXOs), as well as receive and change addresses to monitor for balance changes.
+This method returns all current addresses needed for a dapp to fetch all UTXOs, calculate the total balance and prepare transactions.
 No response can be expected until the user unlocks its wallet and approves the request.
 Dapps will typically use an indexing service to query for balances and UTXOs for all addresses returned by this method:
 * [Blockbook API](https://github.com/trezor/blockbook/blob/master/docs/api.md#get-address)
 * [Bitcore API](https://github.com/bitpay/bitcore/blob/master/packages/bitcore-node/docs/api-documentation.md#address)